 Fast forward to today, and the winemaking landscape has changed out of all recognition.
-Of course, tradition and heritage still prevails, but it has been joined by a certain pragmatism, a keen awareness that Port’s traditional customer base is aging and dwindling.
-Millennials need an extra incentive to discover Port, and though there is a concerted effort to protect and expand the market for this iconic wine style, Douro producers have added a second and third string to their bow over the past couple of decades: high quality table wines and new styles of Port.
+Of course, tradition and heritage still prevail, but it has been joined by a certain pragmatism, a keen awareness that Port’s traditional customer base is aging and dwindling.
+Millennials need an extra incentive to discover Port.
+Though there is a concerted effort to protect and expand the market for this iconic wine style, Douro producers have added a second and third-string to their bow over the past couple of decades: high-quality table wines and new styles of Port.

-Today there are approximately 38,000 hectares of vines planted in the region, although only 26,000 hectares of that are authorized for Port production.
+Today there are approximately 38,000 hectares of vines planted in the region, although only 26,000 hectares are authorized for Port production.
 The wider region is split into three sub-zones: the Baixo Corgo (Lower Corgo), Cima Corgo (Upper Corgo), and the Douro Superior (Upper Douro), an enormous region that runs from Pinhão to Barca d’Alva.
-The Baixa Corgo is the smallest of the three, but has the greatest concentration of vineyards.
-The Cima Corgo is the heartland of Port production and is home to many of the best known Port brands and quintas, including Taylor’s and Grahams.
+The Baixa Corgo is the smallest of the three but has the greatest concentration of vineyards.
+The Cima Corgo is the heartland of Port production and is home to many of the best-known Port brands and Quintas, including Taylor’s and Grahams.

-Fundamental to the Douro’s winemaking culture is the beneficio system, which was created to balance production of Port against vintage conditions, volumes being sold in the market, and stock-levels being maintained by the Port houses.
-Every year, winegrowers are issued with their beneficio, which stipulates how much of their crop can be used to make Port.
-The rest of their grape production was historically sold off in bulk, or made into cheap plonk for local consumption – hardly an encouragement to make premium table wines.
+Fundamental to the Douro’s winemaking culture is the beneficio system, which was created to balance the production of Port against vintage conditions, volumes sold in the market, and stock levels maintained by the Port houses.
+Every year, winegrowers are issued with their beneficio, stipulating how much of their crop can be used to make Port.
+Unfortunately, the rest of their grape production was historically sold off in bulk or made into cheap plonk for local consumption – hardly encouraging to make premium table wines.

-Yet in the 1950s, there were whispers about the potential for making high quality unfortified wines in the region.
+Yet, in the 1950s, there were whispers about the potential for making high-quality unfortified wines in the region.
 The first pioneer was Fernando Nicolau de Almeida of Ferreira, who made Barca Velha – beloved of Jose Mourinho – in 1952.
-Then nothing much happened for decades, until Douro table wines were given their own classification (DOC) in 1979.
-Fernando’s son João subsequently introduced Duas Quintas, but by and large Douro premium table wines were few and far between.
-It was only in the start of the early 1990s that interest in producing fine red wines really took off – the Bergquists, owners of Quinta de la Rosa, started making their own wine in 1991.
-That year, legendary figure Dirk Niepoort made the first vintage of Redoma, which today remains one of Portugal’s finest red wines.
+Then nothing much happened for decades until Douro table wines were given their own classification (DOC) in 1979.
+Fernando’s son João subsequently introduced Duas Quintas, but by and large, Douro premium table wines were few and far between.
+Only at the start of the early 1990s did interest in producing fine red wines take off – the Bergquists, owners of Quinta de la Rosa, started making their wine in 1991.
+That year, legendary figure Dirk Niepoort made the first vintage of Redoma, which remains one of Portugal’s finest red wines today.

 Suddenly, an explosion of interest in making high-class table wines took hold, affecting both established Port houses and grower families who had decided to go it alone.
-A quality table wine industry in the Douro was born – today, approximately 40% of what is produced in the Douro is sold as unfortified wines rather than Port.
-Quinta do Vallado’s field blend is a fitting poster child for this firmament – stainless steel, temperature-controlled fermentation and judicious handling of the tannins produces something altogether more refined and elegant than the red wines of old.
-It’s joined by Quinta do Crastro’s Douro red and the always excellent Quinta do Noval Cedo do Noval, which remains one of our favorite Douro wines.
+As a result, a quality table wine industry in the Douro was born – today, approximately 40% of what is produced in the Douro is sold as unfortified wines rather than Port.
+Quinta do Vallado’s field blend is a fitting poster child for this firmament – stainless steel, temperature-controlled fermentation, and judicious handling of the tannins produce something altogether more refined and elegant than the red wines of old.
+It’s joined by Quinta do Castro’s Douro red and the consistently excellent Quinta do Noval Cedo do Noval, which remains one of our favorite Douro wines.

-The big names too have been getting in on the act – The Symington family released Altano in 2006 and subsequently entered into a partnership with Bruno Prats of Bordeaux to make Chryseia.
-A wine which can compete with the very best of Bordeaux.
-But ultimately, what has been a crucial factor in this revolution is the realization that producers must use the best grapes to make the best wine, and not squirrel it away solely for Port production.
-Lavadores de Feitoria, led by thr highly experienced winemaker Paulo Ruão, is just one example of the great renaissance that has swept through the Douro in recent times – the estate focuses solely on table wine production, an occurrence which would have been unthinkable decades ago.
+The big names, too, have been getting in on the act – The Symington family released Altano in 2006 and subsequently entered into a partnership with Bruno Prats of Bordeaux to make Chryseia.
+A wine that can compete with the very best of Bordeaux.
+But ultimately, the realization that producers must use the best grapes to make the best wine and not squirrel it away solely for Port production has been a crucial factor in this revolution.
+Lavadores de Feitoria, led by the highly experienced winemaker Paulo Ruão, is just one example of the great renaissance that has swept through the Douro recently – the estate focuses solely on table wine production.
+This occurrence would have been unthinkable decades ago.

-And he is not alone: the past 5 years has seen a growing number of brands trumpeting their ‘cool credentials,’ heavily exploiting these factors as marketing tools.
-The Fladgate Partnership pioneered the introduction of a Croft rose Port to the market – a host of copycat brands followed, including Offley Pink Port, Porto Cruz Pink and others.
-They are beautifully soft and fruity wines – served chilled, they offer the ideal foil for a variety of seafood dishes.
+And he is not alone: the past five years have seen many brands trumpeting their ‘cool credentials,’ heavily exploiting these factors as marketing tools.
+For example, the Fladgate Partnership pioneered introducing a Croft rose Port to the market – a host of copycat brands followed, including Offley Pink Port, Porto Cruz Pink, and others.
+They are beautifully soft and fruity wines – served chilled, they offer the ideal foil for various seafood dishes.
 Or, of course, the obligatory summer aperitif.

 More recently, Symington Family Estates announced plans to spend up to €5 million on a new winemaking facility at Quinta do Ataíde in the Douro to underpin the quality of its table wine production.
-Proof indeed, that this is not a region that is resting on its laurels.
+But, again, this is proof that this is not a region resting on its laurels.